 - Can make hair roots strong.

-- Doesn’t give long-lasting results as waxing or epilation give.
+- Doesn’t give long-lasting results as waxing or epilation gives.

 - Can cause ingrown hair.

-Should A girl Use an Electric Razor on Her Face?
+Can A Girl Use an Electric Razor on Her Face?

 But if you have peach fuzz and very light hair you can use a manual razor.